Uklejamini357/break_infinity/README.md

 # Other notes:
 - THIS ADDON DOES NOTHING BY ITSELF ALONE!
 (If you feel like it, you can make a nice script with this addon.
 Options are very limited, though.)
 - Tested on gmod with 64-bit binaries.
 I do not guarantee any functionality on 32-bit gmod!
+- The functions specified in "Other functions" list only works if both values are the same (metatable) type!
+Otherwise ==> Error!

 # Support:
 - Numbers past 1.79e308: Yes